Kau5h1K/Kau5h1K.github.io/_posts/2019-04-22-mobile-games-ab-testing.md

+---
+layout: post
+title: "Player retention A/B testing with Cookie Cats"
+tags: [ Project, python, pandas, Cleaning Data, Statistical Learning, bootstrap analysis, null hypothesis, significance test, p-value]
+date: 2019-04-22
+excerpt: "Cookie Cats is a hugely popular mobile puzzle game developed by Tactile Entertainment.
+It's a classic 'connect three' style puzzle game where the player must connect tiles of the same color in order to clear the board and win the level.<br/>
+As players progress through the game they will encounter gates that force them to wait some time before they can progress or make an in-app purchase.
+In this project, I have analyzed the result of an A/B test where the first gate in Cookie Cats was moved from level 30 to level 40.
+In particular, I  have studied the impact on player retention."
+comments: True
+project: True
+---

+---
+## Data
+This project uses a dataset which is available [here](https://github.com/Kau5h1K/mobile-games-ab-testing/tree/master/datasets).

+---
 ## 1. Of cats and cookies
 <p><a href="https://www.facebook.com/cookiecatsgame">Cookie Cats</a> is a hugely popular mobile puzzle game developed by <a href="http://tactile.dk">Tactile Entertainment</a>.
 It's a classic "connect three"-style puzzle game where the player must connect tiles of the same color to clear the board and win the level.
 It also features singing cats.
 We're not kidding!
 Check out this short demo:</p>
 <p><a href="https://youtu.be/GaP5f0jVTWE"><img src="https://s3.amazonaws.com/assets.datacamp.com/production/project_184/img/cookie_cats_video.jpeg" style="width: 500px"></a></p>